Asheq/vim-config/notes-todo.md

 Improve general experience
 ================================================
+	- Simplify colorscheme
+	- Add a dark colorscheme
+	- Make UI simpler and more easier to understand at a glanc
 	- Read "Modern Vim"
 	- It's still hard to tell what buffers I'm deleting
 	- Get the best scrolling experience